 As your garden grows, you will find that you have more shade than sun in areas under trees and bushes.
 Or maybe you’ve bought a new house that already had an established garden.
 In either case, shade gardening is now a part of your life.
-Find out how to make the most of it with our tips for maintaining an established garden.
+Find out how to make the most of it with our tips for gardening in a shade garden.

 As your garden matures you will find that you have more shade than sun in areas under trees and large bushes.

 While it may seem a bit daunting at first (there used to be so much sun!!), it is really where you can express your personality and individuality by adding some layers to your garden.

-Here are my tips to help you in maintaining an established garden.
+Here are my tips to help you to maintain your shade garden.